 NICK PARK is a four-times Academy Award winning director, animator and writer.
 He is best known as the creator of Wallace and Gromit.

-The poem ENERGY LAUGH was published in the THE BEANO - one of the world's longest running children's comics!
+Check out the poem ENERGY LAUGH in THE BEANO - one of the world's longest running children's comics!

 Martin also read poems on BBC Radio 4's series SAVING SPECIES and on BBC Radio Bristol.

-Interviews, poetry and articles have appeared in BBC Wildlife Magazine, Venue magazine, Bristol Evening Post, Bristol Review of Books magazine, Spongebob Squarepants comic, The Beano, and online mag www.Essentialwriters.com
+Interviews, poetry and articles have appeared in BBC Wildlife Magazine, Venue magazine, Bristol Evening Post, Bristol Review of Books magazine, Bristol magazine, Spongebob Squarepants comic, The Beano, and online mag www.Essentialwriters.com

 You can book Martin for a performance at your house, school, TV studio, theatre, festival, conference or massive green global event!
 Performance Contact: